dprakosa/dprakosa.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a programming enthusiast with a passion for [competitive](https://codeforces.com/profile/qualia) [programming](https://atcoder.jp/users/qualia).
 Currently, I'm focused on learning the fundamentals of web development.
-In my free time, I like to play online chess, watch films, and play classical guitar.
+In my free time, I like to play online chess, watch arthouse films, and play classical guitar.